krruzic/TurtleFaucet/README.md

 ```python
 python3 -c 'from serve import db;db.create_all()'
 ```
-then `uswgi --ini faucet.ini`.
+then `uwsgi --ini faucet.ini`.
 Make sure you have turtlecoind and simplewallet running.
 I left in the google analytics because I couldn't find a way to add that at deployment.
 Enjoy :)